skrey/yellow-extensions/features/gallery/README.md

 ## How to show image captions

 Image captions can be configured in file `system/settings/text.ini`.
-[Learn more](https://extensions.datenstrom.se/help/adjusting-system#text-settings).
+See examples below.

 ## Examples